vgan/thompson/readme.md

 Note: Not required, but if you want to retrain using the source input.txt or train a new model using your own text.\
 `python train.py --data_path=/tf/thompson/input.txt --save_path=/tf/thompson --epochs=500 --n_layers=3 --n_embedding=128`

+Example Output:
+`Son blinds messenger brings about robbery.\
+Lover's gift regained: borrowing from the husband and rescued.\
+Beast as helper.\
+Axe magically guarded by bird who loves to dance.\
+Drunken dancers and ashes.\
+Bleeding rock.\
+Men middle: what is costliest?
+The earth.\
+Riddle: what is most general?
+Hope.\
+Saint's inexhaustible rice.\
+Magic wheat.\
+Ugly picture of saint speaks so that he does not die.`

 Working examples running the bot can be found here:\
   [Twitter](https://twitter.com/neuralfolk) and [Mastodon](https://botsin.space/@neuralfolkmotifs)